Are you on a <$10 budget? Or are you on a >$50 budget?

 Travel organizer ($)

-If you’re friend is anything like me circa 3 months ago, they just reused the same plastic baggies for their toiletries.
+If your friend is anything like me circa 3 months ago, they just reused the same plastic baggies for their toiletries.
 This travel organizer from Target literally changed my life.
 It’s so much easier to store/find/access small stuff!
+Change their life this Christmas too!

 Long wool socks ($-$$)

 If your friend likes hiking on their trips, they need comfy socks that will lessen the chance of them getting blisters.
 Socks sound funny as a present, but think of all the times when one of your socks go missing?
 Now think about how nice it would be to have more?
 Yeah, socks are an awesome present.
-Darn Tough’s ($21.95 for one) are my absolute favorite because they have literally not fallen apart for me yet, but I still have a ton of Costco’s ($19.95 for four) because they’re so much more affordable.
+Darn Tough’s are my absolute favorite because they have literally not fallen apart for me yet, but I still have a ton of Costco’s because they’re so much more affordable.

 Quick drying towels ($$)